Oscar Jimenez (soccer, born 1989): Mississippi Brilla

 On May 2, 2016, Jimenez joined the Mississippi Brilla in the Premier Development League.

 On June 10, he scored his first goal for the club in a 2–1 victory over Oklahoma City Energy U23s, while assisting his team's second goal.

 A week later, he scored his first career brace in a 3–2 win at Saint Louis U23s.
 He scored his fourth goal of the season on June 25 at the Midland/Odessa Sockers FC to secure a 1–1 draw and finish as his club's joint top scorer for the 2016 season.

 Louisville City

 On February 15, 2017, Jimenez was announced as USL club Louisville City's seventh signing of the 2017 season after successful try-outs.
 He was released by Louisville following the 2023 season.

 Memphis 901

 Jimenez signed a multi-year deal with Memphis 901 on December 14, 2023.

 South Georgia Tormenta

 Jimenez joined USL League One side South Georgia Tormenta for their 2025 season.

+Later career

+Jimenez retired in March 2026 and joined Louisville City FC as the Academy Assistant Director.